Frequently Asked Questions

 How long will I be bankrupt for?

 The Bankruptcy and Insolvency Act will dictate the length of your bankruptcy or when you will be entitled to your discharge.
 In most cases, a first time bankrupt will be discharged in 9 or 21 months and a second time bankrupt in 24 or 36 months.
 The Trustee will review the discharge process with you directly.
+Alternatively, you might want to consider the benefits of a consumer proposal, which often provides a quicker financial recovery timeline.
+Many people find that consumer proposal benefits include avoiding bankruptcy, retaining assets, and reducing overall stress.

 What does it cost to file a bankruptcy?